sveto8/archInstall/README.md

    `/boot/grub/themes/<name>/`, and points `GRUB_THEME` at it in `/etc/default/grub` (skipped entirely, without failing the script, if the archive can't be downloaded)
+4. Asks which Plymouth boot splash theme to install: `cuts_alt`, `hud_3`, `linux-penguin`, `metal_ball`, or none — downloads the matching `<name>.tar.xz` from the repo's `plymouth-themes/` folder (same non-fatal-if-unavailable behavior as the GRUB theme step)
-4. Shows a summary and asks for confirmation
+5. Shows a summary and asks for confirmation
-5. Backs up `/etc/fstab`, `/etc/mkinitcpio.conf`, `/etc/default/grub`,
+6. Backs up `/etc/fstab`, `/etc/mkinitcpio.conf`, `/etc/default/grub`,
    `/etc/snapper/configs/root` to `/root/btrfs-setup-backups/<timestamp>/`
-6. Installs: `btrfs-progs`, `cryptsetup`, `snapper`, `snap-pac`, `grub`, `grub-btrfs`, `inotify-tools`, `btrfs-assistant`, `plymouth`, `git`, microcode package
+7. Installs: `btrfs-progs`, `cryptsetup`, `snapper`, `snap-pac`, `grub`, `grub-btrfs`, `inotify-tools`, `btrfs-assistant`, `plymouth`, `git`, microcode package
-7. Sets up the Snapper config for `/` (creates it against the existing `@snapshots` subvolume rather than letting Snapper create its own), with number + timeline retention policy and space-based cleanup (Btrfs quota/qgroups — can be disabled via `ENABLE_BTRFS_QUOTA=no`)
+8. Sets up the Snapper config for `/` (creates it against the existing `@snapshots` subvolume rather than letting Snapper create its own), with number + timeline retention policy and space-based cleanup (Btrfs quota/qgroups — can be disabled via `ENABLE_BTRFS_QUOTA=no`)
-8. Enables `snapper-cleanup.timer`, `snapper-timeline.timer`,
+9. Enables `snapper-cleanup.timer`, `snapper-timeline.timer`,
    `snapper-boot.timer`, `fstrim.timer`
-9. Best-effort installs a Plymouth theme from a git repo (falls back to the default theme without failing the script if unavailable)
+10. Installs the selected Plymouth theme (if any), verifying the extracted `.plymouth` file exists and setting it as default with `plymouth-set-default-theme` — a failed download or missing theme file doesn't fail the script, it just leaves Plymouth on its default theme
-10. Rewrites `mkinitcpio.conf` HOOKS to the full systemd + Plymouth +
+11. Rewrites `mkinitcpio.conf` HOOKS to the full systemd + Plymouth +
     `sd-encrypt` set and rebuilds the initramfs
-11. Rewrites the GRUB kernel cmdline (`rd.luks.name=`, `root=`, `rootflags=subvol=@`, `quiet splash`, …), optionally enables `os-prober` (`ENABLE_OS_PROBER=yes`, for dual-boot setups where GRUB itself should list the other OS), reinstalls GRUB, enables `grub-btrfsd`, regenerates `grub.cfg`
+12. Rewrites the GRUB kernel cmdline (`rd.luks.name=`, `root=`, `rootflags=subvol=@`, `quiet splash`, …), optionally enables `os-prober` (`ENABLE_OS_PROBER=yes`, for dual-boot setups where GRUB itself should list the other OS), reinstalls GRUB, enables `grub-btrfsd`, regenerates `grub.cfg`
-12. Creates and cleans up an initial protected snapshot
+13. Creates and cleans up an initial protected snapshot
-13. Prints a final status report (filesystems, subvolumes, LUKS status, Snapper config/snapshots, timers, Plymouth theme, GRUB theme, GRUB cmdline)
+14. Prints a final status report (filesystems, subvolumes, LUKS status, Snapper config/snapshots, timers, Plymouth theme, GRUB theme, GRUB cmdline)